-A recommendation of lower and upper bounds for measures is difficult Which values are 'normal' must be determined by experience A deviation from usual values may indicate a problem, not necessarily, though
+- A recommendation of lower and upper bounds for measures is difficult - Which values are 'normal' must be determined by experience - A deviation from usual values may indicate a problem, not necessarily, though

-QMSS - Software Measurement

-• Prof. Dr. Liggesmeyer, 15

-Software Measures Calibration of Measures and Models

-☐ The correlation between measures and relevant characteristics demands a calibration, which has to be adapted to changing situations if necessary

-$\hfill\square$ Empirical and theoretical models can be distinguished
+- TECHNISCHE UNIVERSITÄT KAISERSLAUTERN - The correlation between measures and relevant characteristics demands a calibration, which has to be adapted to changing situations if necessary - Empirical and theoretical models can be distinguished - Example - Theoretical effort model (cp.
+Halstead-Measures) E = ... size2 ... - The square correlation between effort and size was identified by theoretical considerations - Empirical effort model: $E = \dots size^{1.347} \dots$ - The exponent of 1.347 was determined by statistical data analysis

-☐ Example

-Theoretical effort model (cp.
-Halstead-Measures) E = ... size2 ...

-The square correlation between effort and size was identified by theoretical considerations

-Empirical effort model: E = ... size^1.347 ...
-The expenses of 1.347 was determined by statistical data.

-The exponent of 1.347 was determined by statistical data analysis

-Measuring Scales

-While expressing abstract characteristics as numerical value, it is necessary to figure out which operations can be reasonably performed on the values
+- While expressing abstract characteristics as numerical value, it is necessary to figure out which operations can be reasonably performed on the values - Example: - Measuring length - Board a has a length of one meter.

-□ Example

-- Measuring length - Board a has a length of one meter.
 Board b has a length of two meters.
-Thus, board b is two times as long as board a. - This statement makes sense - Measuring temperature - Today, we have 20°C. Yesterday it was 10°C. Hence, today it is twice as hot as yesterday - That is wrong.
+Thus, board b is two times as long as board a - This statement makes sense - Measuring temperature - Today, we have 20°C. Yesterday it was 10°C. Hence, today it is twice as hot as yesterday - That is wrong.
 The correct answer would be: Today is approximately 3.5 % warmer than yesterday - Obviously, there is a difference between the temperature scale in °C and the length in meters, which leads to operations not applicable to the temperature scale